Predicting with Proxies: Transfer Learning in High Dimension: Joint Estimator

 \subsection{Remarks}

 We now briefly discuss applying our proposed estimator in practice.

 \textit{Cross-validation:} While Corollary \ref{cor:joint} specifies a theoretically good choice for the regularization parameter $\lambda$, this choice depends on problem-specific parameters that are typically unknown.
-In practice (and in our numerical experiments), the regularization parameter is chosen using the popular heuristic of cross-validation \citep[see, e.g.,][]{friedman2001}.
+In practice, $\lambda$ is typically chosen using the popular heuristic of cross-validation \citep{picard1984cross, friedman2001}.
+In Appendix \ref{app:synth-exp}, we show that the two approaches attain very similar performance.
+A related literature investigates the consistency of estimators that use cross-validation for model selection \cite[see, e.g.,][]{li1987asymptotic, homrighausen2014leave}; future work could analogously study asymptotic properties of the joint estimator with cross-validation.

 \textit{Scaling:} When the gold and proxy outcomes are different, it may be useful to perform a pre-processing step to ensure that both outcomes have similar magnitude.
 In Example \ref{ex:expedia}, clicks are roughly $10\times$ as frequent as purchases.
 Thus, in our numerical experiments, we scale down the responses $\Yp$ by this factor to ensure that the responses are of similar magnitude in expectation. i.e., $\E[|\yg(\vx)|] \approx \E[|\yp(\vx)|]$ for the same feature vector $\vx$.
 The scaling constant is typically known, or can be easily estimated from a hold-out set.
 While this step is not required for the theory, it helps increase the similarity between $\betag$ and $\betap$, making it more likely that we can successfully estimate the bias $\delta^*$ using a simple (sparse) function.